 For the activity aspect of CAS, I’ve been concentrating on my Cardio.
 I run 2 times a week with a distance of 3km each.
 My goal at the end is to be able to run 5km without stopping.
 Currently, my quickest time to run 3km was 30minutes and I’m trying to get this down to 20-25 minutes.
 Also, I’ve timed myself for 12 minutes yesterday and measured the distance which was 2100m.
 Last month when I timed myself for 12 minutes, I was able to run 1800m.

-As the accountant of Sekolah Bisa, I have to calculate the costs of all the things that is related to Sekolah Bisa every week.
-Last week, I filled out the “Expense Reimbursement Form” for the second time and went to Sekolah Bisa personally to give it to Pak Irwan.
+As the accountant of Sekolah Bisa, I have to calculate the costs of all the things that are related to Sekolah Bisa every week.
+For my first time as the accountant, I filled out the “expense reimbursement form” and went to Sekolah Bisa to personally give it to Pak Irwan.
+From that point, I only had to give it to the cashier, and make sure Pak Adimas gave me all the receipts accordingly.
+By doing this service project since year 12, I have fulfilled LO 4: I show commitment, I preserve.

 I’m currently the accountant for the Sekolah Bisa Mangement.
 The transition will happen this week friday.
 Me and David will go over things with Pak Irwan and Pak Adimas about how the system works.
 I’ve been attending the SB Mangement meeting every time which addresses LO 4: I show commitment, I preserve.